 You have to take action?
 How to take the optimal decision?

 Investment portfolios are dynamic.
-We believe that the concept of buy and hold in the strictest sense is a fallacy.
+We believe that the concept of buying and hold in the strictest sense is a fallacy.
 Just think about this.
 Some portfolio companies will always fall behind their peers just as your favorite sports team will not win the championship each year.
 Or, as in our example on portfolio diversification, following strong performance some stocks will at some point make up a disproportionate share of your portfolio.
-So, far from becoming a day trader you will want to act once a portfolio company is no longer best-in-class within its industry.
+So, far from becoming a day trader, you will want to act once a portfolio company is no longer best-in-class within its industry.
 Just like you would want to take action when a portfolio holding starts to make up a disproportionate share of your portfolio.

 Ziggma helps you with decision making

 So how to make the optimal decision?
 No worries, Ziggma has got you covered in various ways.
 Our high-performance stock and ETF screener will help you find the best results for your investment criteria very quickly.
 Thanks to our sliding scale technology you can set search parameters in a matter of seconds.
 Search results are updated in real-time.

 Professional-grade company profiles